felipelouza/gsa-is/README.md

 Overall, gSACA-K's time-space trade-off is Pareto optimal compared to the all other algorithms in the experiments.

-**New**: gSACA-K+LCP extends the algorithm gSACA-K to also compute the LCP array as a by-product of the GSA construction.
+**New**: gSACA-K+LCP extends the algorithm gSACA-K to also compute the LCP-array as a by-product of the GSA construction.

 --